jorinvo/slangbrain.com/content/blog/how-to-import-phrases-from-anki.md

 ---
 title: "How to Import Phrases From Anki"
 date: 2017-08-31T13:06:33+02:00
-draft: true
 unsplash: adrianpelletier Adrian Pelletier
 ---

 It is completely fine to use Anki alongside Slangbrain.
-Anki also comes with some features such as audio reading, which Slangbrain doesn't have.
+Anki also comes with some features, such as audio reading, which Slangbrain doesn't have.
-But if you have a Deck full of vocabulary in Anki which you would rather study in Slangbrain, that is really simple to achieve.
+But if you have a deck full of vocabulary in Anki which you would rather study in Slangbrain, that is really simple to achieve.

-**Let's see how this works three simple steps:**
+**Let's see how this works in three simple steps:**
 <br>
 *(You should do this on your computer, not your phone)*